screenastronaut/actschurch/wp-content/plugins/the-events-calendar-filterbar/readme.txt

 * Tweak - set Events Calendar PRO's Additional Fields filter to use alphabetical order [77483]
 * Tweak - Added filters: 'tribe_events_filter_event_category_display_class'
 * Tweak - Changed views: 'filter-bar/filter-view-horizontal', 'filter-bar/filter-view-vertical'
-* Fix - issue where only the first event would show when using State/Province, City, or Country filters in checkbox mode [82927]

 = [4.4.3] 2017-06-28 =